BME-Yang/first/readme.txt

-Git is a distributed control system. git is free sotfware. git is distributed under the GPL.
+Git is a distributed control system. git is free sotfware. git has a mutable index called stage.